samuelroland/prjs/README.md

 TODO add schema

 **Further development**
 As the goal is to use this tool for the WEB course, it might be improved with the following improvments:
 - Publish it on a public Git repository
 - Release it under a Free software license
 - TODO

+TODO: it will not exist if vitest is starting...